Open

 Additional information

-- There is a requirement for a legally binding agreement regarding intellectual property rights between project partners.
+- GAPP funding is conditional on a legally binding intellectual property agreement between project partners.

-- Applicants must provide a Data Release and Resource Sharing Plan, with a possibility of exemption requests.
+- Applicants must provide a Data Release and Resource Sharing Plan as part of the full application.

 Frequently Asked Questions about the Genomic Applications Partnership Program (GAPP) Program